wesleydonald/MTRN4231/README.md

 One of the main challenges was working with an unfamiliar package, MoveIt.
 Identifying a reliable method required significantly more time than expected and involved lots of documentation reviews, peer discussion, and experimentation.
 In the end we were unable to use orientation constraints and found that joint constraints significantly decreased the planning time, additionally cartesian planning was found to be far superior to MoveIts' default planner.

-Another challenge was allocating tasks in a way that matched team strengths while keeping progress aligned.
+Another challenge was allocating tasks in a way that matched team strengths.
 For example, Wesley worked on the brain logic, but meaningful testing was difficult until the computer vision pipeline existed.
 This was addressed by developing a simulation package that replicates the CV node and produces hard coded board and piece locations.

 ## Future Enhancements